 To be administered to 50% of respondents.

-Now I’d like to ask you a few questions about the water {you drink/your child drinks}.
+Now I’d like to ask you a few questions about the water {you use/your child uses}.
+This includes drinking and recreational water.

 Where does most of the water for {your/your child’s} home come from?